grammarly/ua-gec/README.md

 Annotated files are text files that use the following in-text annotation format:
-`{error=>edit:::error_type=Tag}`, where `error` and `edit` stand for the text item before and after correction, respectively, and `Tag` denotes an error category (`Grammar`, `Spelling`, `Punctuation`, or `Fluency`).
+`{error=>edit:::error_type=Tag}`, where `error` and `edit` stand for the text item before and after correction respectively, and `Tag` denotes an error category (`Grammar`, `Spelling`, `Punctuation`, or `Fluency`).

 Example of an annotated sentence: